Particular/RepoStandards/Package-README.md

-**Build, version, and monitor better microservices with the most powerful service platform for .NET**

-> This README is included with all NServiceBus NuGet packages.
+## About this package

+This NuGet package is part of the [Particular Service Platform](https://particular.net/service-platform), which includes [NServiceBus](https://particular.net/nservicebus) and tools to monitor and debug distributed systems.

 Click the **Project website** link in the NuGet sidebar to access specific documentation for this package.

-## NServiceBus
+## About NServiceBus

-NServiceBus is the industry-leading platform for building and monitoring message-driven or event-driven .NET applications.
 With NServiceBus, you can:

 - Encapsulate business logic in message handlers
 - Orchestrate long-running business processes with sagas